PaoloMazzon/JamEngine/Notes.md

 The asset loader will load a single INI file at a time.
 This INI file is expected to follow a certain format; every asset should have its own header with a single-character prefix denoting the type, followed by an ID for the asset.
-For example, a sprite header would look something like `[s481]`.
+For example, a sprite header would look something like `[sPlayerSprite]`.
 You could of course, also put a comment (with #) before every header to make it clear what the asset is too.